jonbnewman/mobx-store-provider/docs/motivation.md

 - There are hooks to create and manage **mobx** observables (and related) using the core supported [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) and [mobx-react-lite](https://github.com/mobxjs/mobx-react-lite) libraries.

-- There is [an example](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j) as well as a [discussion](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j/comments) and a [github issue](https://github.com/mobxjs/mobx-state-tree/issues/1363) which talk about using React Context directly.
+- There is [an example](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j) as well as a [discussion](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j/comments) and a [github issue](https://github.com/mobxjs/mobx-state-tree/issues/1363) which talk about using React Context.

 - There was no React Hook API to use/manage **mobx-state-tree** models from within functional components like I was expecting.